-Optical Zoom and Digital Zoom Switch Point
+■ Optical Zoom and Digital Zoom Switch Point

-Holding down [4] (telephoto) will zoom until the maximum optical zoom factor is reached.
-Momentarily releasing the button when it reaches the maximum and then pressing it again will switch to digital zoom, which you can use to set an even higher zoom factor.
+If you hold the zoom controller towards [4] (Telephoto), the zoom operation will stop when the optical zoom factor reaches its maximum.
+Momentarily releasing the zoom controller and then holding it again towards [4] (Telephoto) will switch to digital zoom, which you can use to set an even higher zoom factor.